-At our website (www.rollins.com), under the heading "Governance," you may access a copy of our Corporate Governance Guidelines, our Audit Committee Charter, our Code of Business Conduct and our Code of Business Ethics and Related Party Transactions for Executive Officers and Directors.
+At the Company's website (www.rollins.com), under the heading "Governance," you may access a copy of our Corporate Governance Guidelines, our Audit Committee Charter, our Code of Business Conduct and our Code of Business Conduct and Ethics for Directors and Executive Officers and Related Party Transaction Policy.
 We will also provide a copy of any of these documents, free of charge, to any record or beneficial stockholder.
 Please make your request in writing, addressed to Harry J. Cynkus, Chief Financial Officer and Treasurer, Rollins, Inc. 2170 Piedmont Road, NE Atlanta, Georgia 30324.